UAB-BST-680/community/README.md

 - First search existing issues (open or closed) for answers.
 If the question has already been answered, you're done!
 If there is an open issue, feel free to contribute to it.
 Or feel free to open a closed issue if you believe the answer is not satisfactory.

 - Do not post questions asking for solutions to homework.
+It is okay to ask about specific errors you are dealing with while doing the homework, but not okay to ask broad questions about homework problems.

-    + Good: "Multiple legends with ggplot2"
+    + Good: "I am wondering how to position legends with ggplot2"

-    + Bad: "How to create legend for Problem 3?"
+    + Bad: "Does anyone know how to do homework Problem 3?"

 - Give your issue an informative title.